 "Cats accept grooming from other cats on the head and neck, and full body strokes may feel “unacceptable” and stimulate the biting.
 Limit your petting to the cat’s head or the back of his neck.
 Then identify the cat’s petting threshold.
 In other words, count the number of strokes he allows before aggressing; watch his body signals so you stop before he bites."

 Amy Shojai writes"In households where the cats get along very well, the 'top cat' position may change from room to room, with each kitty giving ground to the “owner” of the property only when s/he appears.
 Otherwise, the cats time-share and can all use the same favorite bed, for instance—as long as they get out if the 'owner' asks."

 Fully covered in this FAQ.

 Thunderstorms are also a source of fear and stress for many cats.
-I have two cats who startle and run upstairs to their bedroom sanctuary whenever they hear a doorbell ring, even on a television commercial.
+Three of my four cats panic and run to their bedroom sanctuaries whenever they hear a doorbell ring, even on a television commercial.

-My little rescued cat, Jenny, feels neglected when I am "away," even if I'm just upstairs working on my computer.
+My little rescued cat, Jenny, feels neglected when I am "away," even if I'm in my office working on my computer.
 She loves my company, but becomes very lonely when I'm not with her.

-Amy Shojai, CABC has two great articles covering these feelings of being lost and alone: The first, linked about covers "separation anxiety," and the second, "Tips for Creating Your Dream Cat," offers many ways of regularly demonstrating your love for your kitty, so that she will feel loved, not alone, when you are not with her.
+Amy Shojai has two great articles covering these feelings of being lost and alone: The first "separation anxiety," and the second, "Tips for Creating Your Dream Cat," offers many ways of regularly demonstrating your love for your kitty, so that she will feel loved, not alone, when you are not with her.